andyk/ht/README.md

 the live preview.

 By default it listens on `127.0.0.1` and a system assigned, dynamic port.
-If you need it to bind to another interface, or specific port, pass the address to the `-l` option, e.g. `-l 0.0.0.0:9999`.
+If you need it to bind to another interface, or a specific port, pass the address to the `-l` option, e.g. `-l 0.0.0.0:9999`.

 ## API

-Communication with ht is performed via stdin, stdout and stderr.
+ht provides 2 types of API: STDIO and WebSocket.

+The STDIO API allows control and introspection of the terminal using STDIN, STDOUT and STDERR.

+WebSocket API provides several endpoints for getting terminal updates in real-time.
+Websocket API is _not_ enabled by default, and requires starting the built-in HTTP server with `-l` / `--listen` option.

+### STDIO API

-ht uses simple JSON-based protocol for sending commands to its stdin.
+ht uses simple JSON-based protocol for sending commands to its STDIN.
 Each command must be sent on a separate line and be a JSON object having `"type"` field set to one of the supported commands (below).

-ht sends responses (where applicable) to its stdout, as JSON-encoded objects.
+ht sends responses (where applicable) to its STDOUT, as JSON-encoded objects.

-Diagnostic messages (notices, errors) are printed to stderr.
+Diagnostic messages (notices, errors) are printed to STDERR.

-### sendKeys
+#### sendKeys

 `sendKeys` command allows sending keys to a process running in the virtual terminal as if the keys were pressed on a keyboard.